probot/probot/docs/deployment.md

       to: "https://{default}/"
   ```

-  This configuration directs requests to an application called `app`, and sets an additional redirect for requests that do not include the `www` prefix.
+  This configuration directs requests to an application container called `app`, and sets an additional redirect for requests that do not include the `www` prefix.

   Lastly, in the [`.platform.app.yaml`](https://docs.platform.sh/configuration/app-containers.html) file, include the settings below: